urgent-challenge/urgent2026/_pages/about.md

 - We have a [Slack channel](https://join.slack.com/t/urgentchallenge/shared_invite/zt-2jy2stg7q-79AGeAY0CpKHRl7r4X0e6g) for real-time communication.

-- For any further question drop an email at urgent.challenge@gmail.com.
+- For any further questions, drop an email at urgent.challenge@gmail.com.

 <!--
 ## Motivation